axvr/archive/2025/atria/wiki/rationale/hosted.md

 # Rationale: why host on an existing platform?

-Like Clojure, Cella is intended to run on an existing platform.
+Like Clojure, Atria is intended to run on an existing platform.
 With hosting, I can utilise the platform's powerful VM, JIT compiler, garbage collector and libraries/tooling.
 Many existing platforms have had huge amounts of work put into them by experts for free!
 It would be foolish to believe that I could